-Re quirement Example 1.
+Requirement Example 1.
 An ingredient that makes up at least 30% of the entire product recipe.
-Apples, pineapple, bananas (etc.) in a juice, smoothie, or herbal tea OR 2.
-An ingredient that is included in the product name and/or imagery on front of pack.
-OR 3.
-An ingredient that is essential to the formulation of a product.
+Apples, pineapple, bananas (etc.) in a juice, smoothie, or herbal tea OR An ingredient that is included in the product name and/or imagery on front of pack.
+Peppermint in a chewing gum, Oranges in a 'multi-vitamin juice', and visualised on the front of the pack.
+3. An ingredient that is essential to the formulation of a product.
 Ginger in a ginger cookie; tea leaves in an iced tea drink; hazelnuts in a nougat bar.